cloudmix/gst-interpipe/README.md

 # GstInterpipe 1.0
-GstInterpipe is a Gstreamer plug-in that allows communication between two independent pipelines.
+stInterpipe is a Gstreamer plug-in that allows communication between two independent pipelines.
 The plug-in consists of two elements:
 - interpipesink
 - interpipesrc